 How to become a Freelance Writer without a Journalism Degree: Write Your Way to a Steady Income – Depending on your personal situation you might find this book helpful.
 If you have a journalism degree, you might still find this book helpful.

 The Universal Journalist - This is a fully updated introduction to all aspects of being a journalist.
-The updated fifth edition ensures its relevance to contemporary readers by addressing issues such as problems of 'de-skilling' in the media and new tools for digital research.
+The updated sixth edition ensures its relevance to contemporary readers by addressing issues such as problems of 'de-skilling' in the media and new tools for digital research.